vvvv/betadocs/Learning/Tutorials/English Video Tutorials.md

 ## Tutorial 8: Herr Inspektor

 Learn what the Herr Inspektor in vvvv is all about.
-I will show you how to make one (CTRL-I), about hidden and connect-able pins, descriptive names, attaching it to a node and manipulating data, even on multiple nodes.
-Also not forget the very handy CTRL-T to make it always stay on top.
+I will show you how to make one <kbd>CTRL-I</kbd>, about hidden and connect-able pins, descriptive names, attaching it to a node and manipulating data, even on multiple nodes.
+Also not forget the very handy <kbd>CTRL-T</kbd> to make it always stay on top.

 <a href="https://www.youtube.com/watch?v=G7KU8M-9qow" class="extURL youtube" target="_blank">Video</a>